Eric Millikin: Critical reaction

-Millikin's artwork is given by Scott McCloud as an example of using the web to create "an explosion of diverse genres and styles" and is described as "mind-blowing" by Comic Book Resources.
+Millikin's artwork is given by Scott McCloud as an example of using the web to create "an explosion of diverse genres and styles".
+Comic Book Resources describes Millikin's work as "mind-blowing" and has named it one of the "10 Greatest Innovations In Comics History."
 The Comics Journal has written that Millikin's comics "use the newspaper format for far more daring, entertainingly perverse work" than most comics and is "perfectly at home at a good alternative weekly or a great college paper."
-The Webcomics Examiner has called Millikin's work "one of the sharpest political commentaries available."
 Millikin's projects have been published by Modern Tales and Webcomics Nation, where he was one of the all-time most popular artists.
 Millikin is one of the few, and first, webcomic creators successful enough to make a living as an artist.

 His artworks advocating for U.S. government loans as a solution to the automotive industry crisis of 2008–2009 was described as a "gutsy move" that "stretch[es] the limits of the medium" and CNN's Kyra Phillips described it as "in your face".
 Congressman John D. Dingell displayed it on the House floor urging passage of government loans to automakers and reiterated the central theme of the piece, saying "now is the time for us to 'Invest in America'."

 Millikin's work has also been praised by ESPN's Mike Tirico during a 2011 Monday Night Football half time show.

 However, not all criticism of Millikin's artwork has been positive.
-Since 2000, Millikin has been the target of protest campaigns organized by the Catholic League for what they call his "blasphemous treatment of Jesus". "[Fetus-X] is offensive to Catholics and Christians," Catholic League spokesman Patrick Scully said in August 2002.
-"It completely ridicules the Catholic faith and is not funny."
+Since 2000, Millikin has been the target of protest campaigns organized by the Catholic League for what they call his "blasphemous treatment of Jesus".
+Catholic League spokesman Patrick Scully described Millikin's work as "offensive to Catholics and Christians.
+It completely ridicules the Catholic faith and is not funny."
 The Hartford Advocate has called Millikin a "borderline sociopath."